brianlck/FlexMDM/README.md

 ### Dependency management
 This repository uses the uv package manager
-To install uv pleaes refer to the official uv website and remember to add the uv binary to $PATH
+To install uv pleaes refer to the official uv website and make sure to add the uv binary to $PATH.

 Installing dependency is as simple as,
 ```